-Between 3 and 4 p.m., the first reports from Budapest, a first-line strongpoint located in the northern Suez Canal sector, came to the General Headquarters reporting that the Egyptians were scaling the strongpoint; Budapest and Oracle were the two strongpoints to which the Egyptians had overland access.
-At the same time, reports came that Syrian armored troops were penetrating the Golan Heights strongpoints.
-Around 3:30 p.m., reports on Egyptian forces crossing the canal arrived.
-In the north, the Syrians were trying to bridge the anti-tank trenches.
-At 5:25 p.m., the defense minister received the first report.
-He was told that the situation in the Golan Heights was “all right,” despite small Syrian local gains.
-The report said that the first Syrian wave had been stopped and had failed to breach the Israeli defense line near the border.
-Dayan was also told that the situation on the southern front was less clear, obscured by the fog of warConcurrently, the Deputy Chief of Staff and the IAF commander were discussing where to focus the IAF – the central flexible force in reserve in their possession – the next day.
-After hearing that the situation in the south was worse than in the north, the defense minister gave instructions to focus the aerial effort on the Egyptian front.
-The problem was that because of the time required to prepare, the IAF needed to know its missions for the following morning by 9 p.m. that night.
-But because the situation at the front would be constantly changing, as could be expected, it was difficult to project ahead, even in the range of hours.
-A decision that looked right at night might turn out to be irrelevant by dawn; and this is exactly what happened.
-Dayan repeated his instruction to focus the aerial force on the south when he visited the IAF headquarters at 6 p.m. that evening, saying that it seemed that the need was greater in Sinai.
-Indeed, in the evening, distress calls began coming in from the soldiers in the strongpoints, and reports were streaming in on strongpoints falling or under heavy attack.
-In the consultation that took place later that evening, Dayan again described the situation in the north as relatively stable compared to the south, where it was clear that the enemy was crossing into Israeli-held territory in four separate locations.
-In light of this, the defense minister decided that the aerial effort would be focused on the southern front..
+Reports from the frontline position Budapest near the northern Suez Canal indicated Egyptians were breaching defenses, while Syrian troops were infiltrating the Golan Heights.
+Around 3:30 p.m., Dayan was informed of Egyptian forces crossing the canal and Syrians attempting to bridge anti-tank trenches.
+At 5:25 p.m., Dayan learned that the situation in the Golan Heights was “all right,” despite small Syrian local gains.
+However, on the southern front, the situation was unclear obscured by the fog of war.

+The Deputy Chief of Staff and IAF commander discussed where to concentrate forces.
+After hearing that the southern situation was worse than in the north, Dayan gave instructions to focus aerial efforts there.
+Given the changing frontline situation, making decisions for the next day was challenging.
+Despite this, at 6 p.m., Dayan reaffirmed focusing aerial forces in the south due to distress calls from southern soldiers about strongpoints falling and heavy attacks.
+In consultations later that evening, Dayan again described the situation in the north as relatively stable compared to the south, where it was clear that the enemy was crossing into Israeli-held territory in four separate locations.
+Therefore, Dayan decided to focus aerial efforts on the southern front.

-Accordingly, the IAF prepared to attack the missile system at 7 a.m. the next day based on the Tagar plan.
-While Dayan and Elazar agreed that the IAF should be used in the south, they disagreed over its main mission.
-The Chief of Staff supported destroying the missiles, while the defense minister felt effort should be aimed at attacking the enemy’s armored troops and the PMP-type pontoon bridges Egypt had erected to cross the canal..
-The IAF commander sided with the Chief of Staff and so no change was made to the original plan to focus on anti-aircraft missiles in the South.
-Dayan’s view is evidence that, by now, he had realized the meaning of the different air support alternatives and sought to change the IAF’s original priorities.
-At this critical crossroad, Dayan preferred any air support no matter how minimal over the promise of massive assistance at some later point.
+Accordingly, the IAF planned a missile system attack for 7 a.m. the next day.
+Dayan and Elazar agreed on the IAF’s southern focus, but disagreed on the main mission.
+Elazar favored destroying missiles, while the Dayan preferred attacking enemy armored troops and pontoon bridges.
+Peled sided with Elazar so the original plan remained unchanged.
+Dayan’s perspective suggests that he now understood different air support options and aimed to alter the IAF’s original priorities.
+At this crucial juncture, Dayan preferred immediate, minimal air support to potential future large-scale aid.